 After running installation, you can find the application in your Start Menu.

-The silent install works if it can successfully stop the service in a small amount of time.
-The problem is that if the a discovery is running the service will not stop until the discovery can be gracefully terminate (which could take a bit of time).
-The solution would to to stop the service, wait and then if the process is still running kill it and then perform the install.
-The key is to make sure the process is not running when you run the silent install.
+The silent install will fail if for whatever reason, it is unable to successfully stop the service in a short time period.
+If a discovery is running, the service will not stop until the discovery can be gracefully terminated (which could take a bit of time).
+The solution is to stop the service, and then wait; if the process is still running, kill it and then proceed with the installation.

 Under the Settings tab you will have sections for System, Credentials, and Exclusions.